BenjaminCrozier/farkle-ga/notes.md

 * choose [null] (pass with no points)
 * choose complete reroll [6]

-this logic IS  captured with the schema 123456x111111 (player cashes in on a straight) but deviation from this epigenome (111111) is not punished immediately, and in a backwater genepool can be widely spread; discarding an otherwise great gene.
+this logic IS  captured with the schema 123456x111111 (player cashes in on a straight) but deviation from this epi-genome (111111) is not punished immediately, and in a backwater gene-pool can be widely spread; discarding an otherwise great gene.

 There's also an element of luck that might not be accounted for. a player with great genes might fall victim to several unlucky rolls and become removed from the gene pool entirely as a result.